I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

-Kim was closer, so she got to Bonnie first; Shego glared at the redhead from across the room.
-Kim smiled, showing that her lovers' personalities were rubbing off on her because the expression was teasing and directed right at Shego.
-Kim maintained eye-contact with the older woman as she stood behind Bonnie and slowly secured the dress in place with the zipper and clasp.
+Kim was closer, so she got to Bonnie first.
+Shego glared at the redhead from across the room.
+Kim smiled, showing her lovers' personalities were rubbing off on her because the expression was teasing and directed right at Shego.
+Kim maintained eye contact with the older woman as she stood behind Bonnie and slowly secured the dress in place with the zipper and clasp.
 She then pressed herself against Bonnie's back, resting her hands against the lawyer's ass.

 "Oh, you feel so good," Kim murmured, burying her face in the nape of her lover's neck.

 "Are you sure we can't skip dinner?"
 Bonnie asked, starting to pant a little bit from the closeness of their bodies and the heat from Kim's body and soul.

 "Dinner first.
 Right, Shego?"
 Kim inquired, grinding slightly against Bonnie's tempting form.